 Invasive species control: Goutweed

 Goutweed poses a significant threat on the mountain, rapidly spreading and outcompeting native plants.
 Once established, its rhizomes form an extensive network, choking out other species.
 Even a small piece of rhizome can regenerate into a new plant.
-To address this issue, Les Amis de la montagne aim to control goutweed and conduct experimental monitoring with the help of volunteers.
+To address this issue, Les Amis de la montagne aims to control goutweed and conduct experimental monitoring with the help of volunteers.

 Date of the activity:

-• Saturday June 14, 10 a.m. to 12 p.m.
+• Saturday July 12, 10 a.m. to 12 p.m.

 Required materials: